 All students traveling abroad must be enrolled in the Safe Traveler Enrollment Program (STEP).
 OIA strongly encourages program leaders to create a group account and enroll all participants.
+The GP office will facilitate this for GP teams.
 Note: non U.S. citizens will not be able to enroll in this program but should check with their home country government for similar programs.